-15% off your first order*.

 2. Ticks

-From spring to autumn, ticks are found perched on tall grass, brush or leaves on the lookout for our horses.
-The bites are not serious in themselves.
-However, they can transmit a number of diseases such as piroplasmosis or Lyme disease.
-If your horse shows the following signs: anaemia, fatigue, fever, dark urine, joint pain (swelling of the joints), oedema of the limbs, lethargy, then you should consult your veterinarian who will perform a blood test and a diagnosis.
+From spring to autumn, ticks can be found perched on tall grasses, brush or leaves, lying in wait on the lookout for our equines.
+Tick bites are not serious in themselves.
+However, they can transmit a number of diseases, such as piroplasmosis or Lyme disease.
+If your horse shows the following signs: anemia, fatigue, fever, dark urine, joint pain (swollen joints), edema of the limbs, lethargy, then you need to consult your veterinarian who will take a blood test and diagnosis.

 3. Acorns